antoprd/antoprd/README.md

-### Hi there 👋
+### Hello,

-My name is Antonio, but in the digital world, I usually go by the moniker **antoprd** /æntoʊ piː ɑr diː/
+My name is Antonio

 🧑‍💻 I am a software developer from Italy, and I enjoy learning about a wide range of topics.
 I've recently come to realize that there's plenty I don't know, and some things I may never fully grasp!
 🐌 But I'm committed to doing my best to explore the vast realm of technology and IT.

-🔧 If I were to describe what I am more confident in, I would choose the .NET ecosystem, as I have been working with it for the last 6 years.
+🔧 I have been working mainly on backend development with .NET ecosystem for the last 6 years.

 🎯 In the short term, I'm focused on enhancing my knowledge of the JAVA ecosystem.